melMass/Aton/README.md

 ##How to install
 -
 1. Copy **aton.dll**(.dylib, .so) from ~/Bin to your **$NUKE_PATH**
-  * In your init.py
+  * In your init.py add the following

      nuke.load("aton")

-  * In your menu.py
+  * In your menu.py add the following

      ```
      import nuke